metasophiea/riomhaireRua/v2/README.md

     e0 e1 e2 e3 e4 e5 e6 e7 e8 e9 ea eb ec ed ee ef
     f0 f1 f2 f3 f4 f5 f6 f7 f8 f9 fa fb fc fd fe ff

-## Console Guide
-The console can be used to print messages to the user, or take in values.
-When you attempt to read a byte or bit from the console port, execution will stop and the console will ask the user to enter a byte (in hex) or bit (as a 1 or 0).
-Writing a bit to the port prints a 1 or 0 to the console.
-Writing a byte is more complicated.

-When you write a byte, the corresponding ASCII character is printed to the console.
-All the available symbols are shown below.

 #### Console Character Codes
 | number | code | symbol
 |:------:|:----:|:-------: